Is My Child a Sociopath? Know the Signs

 Children and adults with ASPD are often very manipulative.
 This manipulation may be used as a tool to get what they want or, in some cases, they may do it just because they can.

-The severity of the manipulation is typically dependent upon the age of the child, with older children displaying more manipulative behavior than younger children.
+The severity of the manipulation is typically dependent upon the child’s age, with older children displaying more manipulative behavior than younger children.

 4. Lack of Empathy